The Wicked Witch of the West. Count Dracula. Cruella de Vil. What do these three megalomaniacs have in common?

 In more contemporary stories, an antagonist’s weakness might be a secret from their past, a vulnerable relative, an old battle wound that they try to keep hidden, or even their own hubris.
 The weakness or weaknesses that eventually lead to their downfall can be physical, psychological, or a combination of the two.

 3. Give them humanity

 As we mentioned in our article on protagonists, humanity is essential in making any character resonate with the reader.
 In general, the less human your antagonist—for instance, if they’re a trickster spirit, a goblin warrior, or a talking giraffe—the more important it is to show the humanity within them.

 As we discussed above when talking about the antagonist’s motivation, this includes showing how their actions come from a very human place.
 Though your antagonist will probably approach their needs and weaknesses differently than we would, those needs and weaknesses will still be things that we can recognize from within ourselves.

 In many cases, the antagonist’s weakness will also be something born out of their humanity.
 For example, a tough-as-nails mob boss might be brought down by a threat to his aging mother.
 A powerful warlord may let his guard down a moment too long while he protects a beloved pet.

 The dynamic created by our protagonist and our antagonist shows us that love and vulnerability can be both our greatest weakness and our greatest strength; it’s from this juxtaposition, one we all live with every day, that stories are born.

 Antagonists bring your story to life

-When creating the antagonist of your story, remember that just like your protagonist, the antagonist needs a reason to fight, something at stake, something to lose.
+When examining the antagonist of your story, remember that just like your protagonist, the antagonist needs a reason to fight, something at stake, something to lose.
 They need depth and dimension and hopes and dreams, twisted just slightly beyond something we might recognize as our own.
-That’s what makes these characters stay with us long after the book is closed.
+These make the characters stay with us long after the book is closed.